Achilles and Patroclus: 2000s scholarship

-David Halperin argues that that Achilles and Patroclus had a non-sexual platonic friendship.
+David Halperin argues that that Achilles and Patroclus had a non-sexual friendship.
 In works like One Hundred Years of Homosexuality, Halperin compares Achilles and Patroclus to the roughly contemporary traditions of Jonathan and David, and Gilgamesh and Enkidu.
 He argues that while a modern reader is inclined to interpret the portrayal of these intense same-sex male warrior friendships as being fundamentally homoerotic, it is important to consider the greater themes of these relationships:

 The thematic insistence on mutuality and the merging of individual identities, although it may invoke in the minds of modern readers the formulas of heterosexual romantic love [...] in fact situates avowals of reciprocal love between male friends in an honorable, even glamorous tradition of heroic comradeship: precisely by banishing any hint of subordination on the part of one friend to the other, and thus any suggestion of hierarchy, the emphasis on the fusion of two souls into one actually distances such a love from erotic passion.

 According to Halperin, these distinctive friendships needed to be explained to audiences using the familiar language and imagery of marital and familial relationships.
 This can explain the overtones in Book 19 of the Iliad wherein Achilles mourns Patroclus (lines 315–337) in a similar manner used previously by Briseis (lines 287–300).

 Classicists Victor Davis Hanson and John Heath argue that modern authors who identify the pair as homosexual ingeniously reinvent the Homeric text at will.

 James Davidson, in the 2007 book The Greeks and Greek Love: a radical reappraisal of homosexuality in Ancient Greece, argues that the relationship between Achilles and Patroclus was homoerotic, and that the pair had a type of homosexual marriage.

 Robin Lane Fox has written that "There is certainly no evidence in the text of the Iliad that Achilles and Patroclus were lovers. [...]
 Those contemporary critics who see all literary instances of male affection for males as proof of "repressed homosexuality" have the same problem as other conspiracy theorists: their hypothesis is invulnerable to disproof; we have no way of knowing if they are wrong".

 Marco Fantuzzi, in the 2012 book Achilles in Love, argues that there was no homoerotic element to their relationship, and that they had a symbiotic bond, with Patroclus serving as Achilles' alter ego.

 Shane Butler, in the 2016 book Deep Classics: Rethinking Classical Reception, disagrees with Fantuzzi and argues that the pair had a true love that naturally defied labels and explicit roles like those of pederasty.
 Butler says the best answer to defining their relationship is that they occupy all of the options: friends, battlefield-comrades, and lovers.

 Celsiana Warwick argued in the 2019 article "We Two Alone: Conjugal Bonds and Homoerotic Subtext in the Iliad" that the relationship was homoerotic, taking the form of a conjugal bond rather than fitting into the norms of pederasty.
 Warwick argues that their bond, and that of Odysseus and Penelope, were presented by Homer as the ideal conjugal relationship, and that these ideals had subversive elements.